by Michael Leamons

 ---A terrible tragidy [tragedy] has been committed by a mob at the town of Hico in Hamilton county.
 Constable Barron had in charge two men, Ike Parker and Geo Barker, charged with robbery.
 The constable placed the prisoners under guard to await trial.
 During the night seventy-five men came upon the guard placing them under arrest marched them off while others shot the prisoners to death as they lay in bed.
 The mob then went away as quietly as they came.

 "Hico citizens placed the bodies on display for several days so people who came from miles around could 'view the end of a life of crime.'"
-A rather bizarre account of Medford's shed and its "ghosts" was published in 1882 in the Hico Times, the town's first newspaper.
+The following, rather bizarre account of Meford's shed and it's ghosts was published in 1882 in the Hico Times, the town's first newspaper:

 (Based on his research on Ike and Old Hico, descendant Steven Malone has published a historical novel, Sideshow at Honey Creek, as an e-book .)

-From the Denison Daily News, August 21, 1879: "Mr. J. C. Huchingson, of Hico, informs us that parties employed in digging a well in his yard recently discovered at a depth of thirty-two feet from the surface, imbedded twenty-eight feet deep in solid rock, a petrified ear of corn and a bone resembling the collar-bone of a human being, both of which looked perfectly natural and in a perfect state of preservation. ---Bosque Co.
+This clipping from an area newspaper documents the discovery of artifacts in Old Hico during the summer of 1879: "Mr. J. C. Huchingson, of Hico, informs us that parties employed in digging a well in his yard recently discovered at a depth of thirty-two feet from the surface, imbedded twenty-eight feet deep in solid rock, a petrified ear of corn and a bone resembling the collar-bone of a human being, both of which looked perfectly natural and in a perfect state of preservation. ---Bosque Co.
 Blade."

 The last tale of Old Hico began with a quarrel between John Barbee and his son, Jim.
 One account claims Jim pulled a butcher knife on his father.
 In any event, young Jim left home and ended up working in the Panhandle for the Jingle Bob Cattle Company (the name of Chisum's operation after it moved to New Mexico).
 He and another young cowboy, Jim Harkey, shared a cabin.
 Both came in early on New Year's Day of 1880 and were loafing around the cabin.
 Upon learning of the episode with the knife, Harkey began "chiding" young Jim.
 Perhaps that gave rise to what followed.
 "Jim [Harkey] started to fix something to eat, and he was singing 'Yankee Doodle'.
 Barbee told him that anybody who would sing a song like that was a d----d fool.
 Jim thought Barbee was joking, so he said, 'You're a liar, that's a d--n good song.'"
 Barbee responded by shooting Harkey.
 Returning fire, Harkey killed Barbee.
 Two freighters, who had just arrived, witnessed part of the altercation.
 After telling them about the shooting and what to do with his possessions, Harkey died.
 The freighters cut a wagon sheet in half and buried both men.
 Upon learning of his son's death, John retrieved the body for burial in the Barbee family cemetery.